barrettrees/barrettrees.github.io/CV.md

 ## Peer Reviewed Publications

 ### Conference Papers
+- **Anderson, B.R.**, & Smith, A.M.
+(2021).
+The Undergraduate Games Corpus: A Dataset for Machine Perception of Interactive Media *To be presented at the 35th AAAI Conference on Artificial Intelligence.*
 - **Anderson, B.R.**, Karzmark, C., & Wardrip-Fruin, N. (2020).
 [We Don’t Play As We Think, But We Think As We Play: Evidence for the Psychological Impact of In-game Actions.](https://barrettrees.com/papers/Anderson%20Karzmark%20Wardrip-Fruin%202020%20We%20Dont%20Play%20As%20We%20Think%20But%20We%20Think%20As%20We%20Play.pdf) *Presented at the 15th International Conference on the Foundations of Digital Games*, Bugibba, Malta. (**Exceptional Paper**)
 - Osborn, J., Dickinson, M., **Anderson, B. R.**, Summerville, A., Denner, J., Torres, D., Wardrip-Fruin, N., & Mateas, M. (2019).
 [Is Your Game Generator Working?
 Evaluating Gemini, a Purposeful Generator.](https://www.aaai.org%2Fojs%2Findex.php%2FAIIDE%2Farticle%2Fdownload%2F5225%2F5081%2F&usg=AOvVaw25ufbW-kwelf1zKhSLHmOT) *Presented at the 15th AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE’19)*, Atlanta, GA.
 - **Anderson, B.R.**, & Smith, A.M.
 (2019).
 [Understanding User Needs in Videogame Moment Retrieval.](https://barrettrees.com/papers/Anderson%20Smith%202019%20Understanding%20User%20Needs%20in%20Videogame%20Moment%20Retrieval.pdf) *Presented at the 14th International Conference on the Foundations of Digital Games.*, San Luis Obispo, CA.